lpch0411/yatzy/README.md

 56667A (Dark Electric Blue) colour is used as text colour for scoreboard and the hover colour of the button

-F4F1BB (Pale Spring Bud) colour is used as background colour for graphical elements, and as text color for header, footer and scoreboard
+F4F1BB (Pale Spring Bud) colour is used as background colour for graphical elements, scoreboard and as text color for header and footer

 ## Icons